-Not having any idea what it was, Dr. Sowa first got interested in it when she was sixteen years old.
-It wasn't a specialty then but she was part of one of those scholar med invitationals in Washington, D.C.
+Not having any idea what it was, Dr. Sowa first got interested in obesity medicine when she was sixteen years old.
+It wasn't a specialty then, but she was part of one of those scholar med invitationals in Washington, D.C.
 A speaker named Dr. Pamela Peeke gave an amazing speech about prevention and the role it plays in good medicine.
 She remembers walking away from that event wanting to go into public health.
 She knew it was she was meant to do.
-She wanted to prevent the disease.
+She wanted to prevent disease.

 [03:17] Traits that Lead to Becoming a Good Obesity Medicine Doc

 Alexandra cites compassion and openness as important traits to becoming a good obesity medicine doctor.
 There is an intense amount of stigma around treating, managing, being a person who carries excess weight.

 She uses the word obese and she's proud to proclaim that she's an obesity medicine doctor.
 You need to know that patients come in with many years of beating themselves up with how much they weigh and people treating them differently.
 Doctors, even a lot of times, are vocal about hating that population of people.

 So again, you have to be compassionate and be willing to be open to understanding that it is a disease.
 It's multi-factorial.
 It's not a lack of will power that leads someone to have excess weight.
 Additionally, since it's not a well-established field, you have to be cowboy.
 It wasn't until 2011 that The American Board of Obesity Medicine was formed and formalized.
 And it got streamlined under a board process.
 So, there aren't many specialists.

 You have to be risk-taker.
 Think outside the box.
 Carve your own path in that regard.
 Another foundation to any specialty is just being really good at your primary training.
 Alexandra is an internist and she believes you still need to be a really good generalist to be a good specialist.